-If you're a parent or caregiver whose baby or child has reactive attachment disorder, it's easy to become angry, frustrated and distressed.
+If you're a parent or caregiver whose child has reactive attachment disorder, it's easy to become angry, frustrated and distressed.
 You may feel like your child doesn't love you — or that it's hard to like your child sometimes.

 You may find it helpful to: